 The genuine rotatelogs.exe file is a software component of Apache HTTP Server by Apache Software Foundation.

 Rotatelogs.exe is an executable file that belongs to the Apache HTTP Server, a open-source implementation of a Web Server.
 This is not an essential Windows process and can be disabled if known to create problems.
-The Apache HTTP Server was created to fulfill the role of a free web server software that could be modified and developed by anyone wishing to do so.
-The program is based on the NCSA HTTPd server which was based on the CERN httpd, the first ever web server software originally developed by Tim Berners-Lee, Ari Luotonen and Henrik Frystyk Nielsen at CERN laborotories.
+The Apache HTTP Server was created to fulfil the role of a free web server software that could be modified and developed by anyone wishing to do so.
+The program is based on the NCSA HTTPd server which was based on the CERN httpd, the first ever web server software originally developed by Tim Berners-Lee, Ari Luotonen and Henrik Frystyk Nielsen at CERN laboratories.
 Apache has gone on to serve half of all online websites and is a great example of open-sourced software being a building-block for the growth of the Internet and the online community.
 The Apache Software Foundation was founded by the Apache Group in June 1999.
 It is an American non-profit organisation that supports Apache software projects.
 The organisation currently provides support for the Apache Community that develops open-source software created solely for the benefit of the public.

 Rotatelogs stands for Rotatelogs Utility